World-Changing Words: The Most Inspiring Quotes from Female Leaders

 Michelle Obama’s memoir, Becoming was published in 2018.

-“The moment we decide to fulfill something, we can do anything.”
+“The moment we decide to fulfil something, we can do anything.”

 Greta Thunberg is a Swedish activist known for her youth activism work against climate change.